 \subsection{Thermal conductivity}

-The frequency dependence in the heat capacity measurement signals that the system is out of equilibrium.
+A frequency dependence in the heat capacity measurement indicate that the system is out of equilibrium.
 The observed non-equilibrium contributions to the heat capacity can be due to several causes.
 A natural starting point is to investigate the heat transport in spin ice, which is mediated by spin and phonon interactions.
-The steady state thermal conductivity of DTO has been studied previously\cite{KlemkeDTOCV,heatConductivityDTO} and it was concluded that the largest contribution to the thermal conductivity in the $1\textup{ K}$ range is due to phonons.
+The steady-state thermal conductivity of DTO has been studied previously \cite{KlemkeDTOCV,heatConductivityDTO} and it was concluded that the largest contribution to the thermal conductivity in the 1\,K range is due to phonons.
 By application of magnetic fields it was also found that magnetic monopoles transport heat as a smaller secondary effect.

-Based on the available heat conductivity data from one of the studies\cite{heatConductivityDTO}, we estimate the typical response to modulation calorimetry for our sample.
+Based on the available heat conductivity data from one of the previous studies \cite{heatConductivityDTO}, we estimate the typical response to ac calorimetry for our sample.
 To do this, we simulate the heat equation for a sphere with sinusoidally varying surface temperature,

-where the thermal conductivity $\kappa$ and the specific heat $C_V\equiv C/V$ are temperature dependent with values according to experimental observations\cite{heatConductivityDTO}.
+where the thermal conductivity $\kappa$ and the specific heat $C_V\equiv C/V$ are temperature dependent with values according to experimental observations \cite{heatConductivityDTO}.
 The sphere resembles the average shape of a powder grain, but the results may also be used to make order of magnitude estimates for single crystal samples.
 The surrounding Ag or Apiezon N grease both have high thermal conductivity in comparison to DTO and we do not need to consider their contribution for this estimate.

-If the frequency is high, and the temperature gradients consequently are large, the temperature oscillations at the center of the sample will have smaller amplitude than those at the surface.
-This will result in a lower measured heat capacity, since the whole sample does not participate in the heat exchange.
+If the frequency is high, and the temperature gradients consequently are large, the temperature oscillations at the center of the sample will have a smaller amplitude than those at the surface.
+This will result in a lower measured heat capacity since the whole sample does not participate in the heat exchange.